CapnSammeh/PeterHerring/content/posts/Journey to Optimum Health. Part 4 - Take a load off!.md

 Ultimately, recovery comes down to being able to listen to our bodies and understand what it's telling you.
 For example, if my legs are sore, I need to work through my muscles to figure out what exactly is sore, and once isolated, what kind of sore is it?
 Is it just muscular soreness from extra use?
 Is it a sharp, stabbing pain that would indicate something worse?

+Keeping track of how your body feels and reacts to your training is a great way to start understanding it better.
+Grab a diary or notebook and keep a quick log so you can reflect and pick up on any patterns!

 Being able to understand the signals the body sends to the brain is one of the most important skills we can work on as people.

 Once you've got that under control, we can work on assisting the body to repair ourselves from the inside out.

 To start with, **food** is right up there.
 Consuming the right fuel will provide the body with the nutrients and resources to start repairing (we'll get into food in the upcoming posts).
 Next is **foam rolling** and **stretching** (static and dynamic).
 As a guide, I recommend to every person I see that they should be doing a minimum of 20minutes rolling and stretching.
 The ideal time to do this is right before bed - every single day!
-Of course once again this is really individualised and if you suffer from chronic aches/pains don't hesitate to reach out for further help!
+Of course once again this is really personalised and if you suffer from chronic aches/pains don't hesitate to reach out for further advice!

 By stretching we relieve the tension that builds in our muscles throughout the course of the day.
 If you sit/lay down, run through your body in your mind.
 As you reach each part of the body, attempt to relax that area.
 Doing this shoud enable you to be able to pinpoint some of the most tense areas you have.
 Once you know where you're tense - **Stretch**!